 The Ivy Clifton Brasserie

-Tuck into your brunch in one of the grandest bistros in town, with an extensive breakfast menu served from 8:30am until 11:30am on weekdays, with brunch available until 4pm on weekends.
-Take your pick from smoothies, pastries, full cooked breakfasts and lighter dishes such as smoked salmon crumpet or avocado with grains.
+Tuck into your brunch in one of the grandest bistros in town, with an extensive breakfast menu served from 8:30am until 11:30am on weekdays, with brunch available from 9am - 4pm on weekends.
+Take your pick from smoothies, pastries, cooked breakfasts, buttermilk pancakes or Eggs Royale with smoked salmon.

 Image: The Ivy Clifton Brasserie